smithy-lang/smithy/designs/default-zero-value.md

 ## Proposal overview

-This proposal will be implemented in two phases.
-The rules around nullability will be extended in Smithy IDL 1.0, and then changed in a backward incompatible way to simplify nullability rules in Smithy IDL 2.0.
-These breaking changes to the IDL will be made in such a way that 1.0 and 2.0 models can be loaded simultaneously without a major version bump in Smithy's Java libraries.
-This phased approach was chosen because we know that the number of models and tooling yet to be written for Smithy far exceeds the current number of models already written for Smithy.
-We'll provide a path for existing 1.0 models to more easily and confidently upgrade to IDL 2.0, and leave behind the more confusing nullability semantics of IDL 1.0 going forward as 2.0 becomes the default.

-### In Smithy IDL 1.0
+We will introduce a 2.0 of Smithy models that simplifies nullability by moving nullability controls from shapes to structure members.
+Smithy IDL 2.0 will:

-1. Add the `@default` trait to structure members.
+1. Add a `@default` trait that can target structure members.
+Structure members only have a default zero value if they are marked with this trait.
-2. Warn when a structure member has non-nullable semantics but is not marked as `@default`.
-3. Warn when `@box` is used on structure members.
-4. Warn when any byte, short, integer, long, float, double, or boolean shape is _not_ marked with the `@box` trait.
-We want all shapes to be considered nullable by default, and for structure members to opt-in to non-nullable semantics through the `@default` trait or `@required` trait.
-5. Deprecate the `PrimitiveBoolean`, `PrimitiveShort`, `PrimitiveInteger`, `PrimitiveLong`, `PrimitiveFloat`, and `PrimitiveDouble` shapes from the Smithy prelude.
-Instead, target their corresponding prelude shapes like `Boolean`, `Short`, `Integer`, etc.
-6. Create new guidance for code generators that allows them to generate non-nullable accessors for structure members marked as `@required` or `@default`.

-### In Smithy IDL 2.0
+   Default zero values are no longer controlled based on the shape targeted by a member, localizing this concern to members.
+This makes nullability of a member easier to understand for both readers and writers.
+2. Add a `@nullable` trait that can target structure members.
+This trait is essentially a more constrained and better named `@box` trait.
+The primary use case for this trait is to apply it to members also marked as `@required` to indicate to non-authoritative code generators like clients that a service reserves the right to remove the `@required` trait from a member without a major version bump of the service.

-1. Remove the `@box` trait from the Smithy 2.0 prelude.
-IDL 2.0 models will fail if they use the `@box` trait.
+3. Remove the `@box` trait from the Smithy 2.0 prelude and fail to load models that contain the `@box` trait.
-2. Remove the `PrimitiveBoolean`, `PrimitiveShort`, `PrimitiveInteger`, `PrimitiveLong`, `PrimitiveFloat`, and `PrimitiveDouble` shapes from the Smithy 2.0 prelude.
-IDL 2.0 models will fail if they target these shapes.
+4. Remove the `PrimitiveBoolean`, `PrimitiveShort`, `PrimitiveInteger`, `PrimitiveLong`, `PrimitiveFloat`, and `PrimitiveDouble` shapes from the Smithy 2.0 prelude.
+IDL 2.0 models will fail if they use these shapes.
-3. Update the Smithy IDL 2.0 model loader implementation to be able to load Smithy 1.0 models alongside Smithy 2.0 models.
+5. Update the Smithy IDL 2.0 model loader implementation to be able to load Smithy 1.0 models alongside Smithy 2.0 models.
-   1. Warn when a Smithy 1.0 model file is loaded.
-   2. Inject the `@default` trait on structure members when needed.
+   1. Inject the `@default` trait on structure members that targeted shapes with a default zero value and were not marked with the `@box` trait.
+   2. Replace the `@box` trait with `@nullable` on structure members.
-   3. Remove the `@box` trait from the model.
+   3. Remove the `@box` trait from non-members.
    4. Rewrite members that target one of the removed Primitive* shapes to target the corresponding non-primitive shape in the prelude (for example, `PrimitiveInteger` is rewritten to target `Integer`).